-To calculate the benefit under this program, we used the benchmarks described in the "Loan Benchmarks and Interest Rates" section above, as well as the methodology described in 19 CFR 351.505(c) to calculate the interest that GS Global and SK Networks would have paid on a comparable commercial loan during the POI and divided that benefit by total sales.
-To calculate the benefit for GS Global, we divided that benefit by GS Global's total export sales of the subject merchandise to the United States during the POI.
-To calculate the benefit for SK Networks, we divided that benefit by SK Networks' total export sales of subject merchandise to the United States during the POI.
-The calculation of both benefits resulted in subsidy rates less than 0.005 percent.
-On this basis, we preliminary determine that the benefits under this program that are attributable to Hyundai Steel and POSCO are not measurable.
-260
+During the POI, Hyundai Corp received export financing from the KDB and commercial banks for its export of subject merchandise to the United States.
+251 To calculate the benefit under this program, we used the benchmarks described in the "Loan Benchmarks and Interest Rates" section above, as well as the methodology described in 19 CFR 351.505(c) to calculate the interest that Hyundai Corp would have paid on a comparable commercial loan during the POI and divided that benefit by Hyundai Corp's total export sales of the subject merchandise to the United States during the POI.
+Then, consistent with the methodology described above, we attributed a portion of this subsidy rate to Hyundai Steel as represented by Hyundai Corp's exports of Hyundai Steel's subject merchandise (by value).
+The calculation of the benefit resulted in a rate that is less than 0.005 percent.252

-D. Programs Preliminarily Determined To Be Not Used
+Programs Preliminarily Determined To Be Not Used

-The following programs were reported by the respondents as tied to the production of non-subject merchandisenot used for the production of subject merchandise or not received during the POI or the AUL.
+The following programs were reported by the respondents as tied to the production of nonsubject merchandise or not received during the POI or the AUL.
 We intend to verify the respondents' claims of non-use.